 With so much expertise students can be confident that their interests will be fully fostered and catered for.

 Applicants will have a variety of relevant examination qualifications, though not necessarily in both languages and history; they will be expected to demonstrate an interest in both subjects and will be assessed on their potential to succeed in them.
-All Colleges require A-Level/IB Higher level in the relevant language (except Russian, which can be studied from scratch).
+All Colleges require A-Level/IB Higher level in the relevant language (except Portuguese, which can be studied from scratch).
 An A-Level/IB Higher level in History is desirable, though not necessarily absolutely required.
-If a candidate proposes to study Russian from scratch, evidence of language-learning ability will be required.
+If a candidate proposes to study Portuguese from scratch, evidence of language-learning ability will be required.

 The application process

 Candidates may normally expect two interviews, one in each subject.
 At interview applicants should be prepared to discuss their relevant interests and potential directions they may wish to follow.
 Applicants should submit two examples of recent written work, which may be discussed in the interviews.
 Prior to the interview in Cambridge, applicants will take an admissions assessment in history.
 Applicants for post-A-level languages will also take a written assessment in College, based on a short text in English.
 This hour-long assessment is designed to assess writing skills in a foreign language, the ability to understand an intellectual argument, and to write in English.
 No special preparation is required.
 Applicants for Russian from scratch will be assessed for language aptitude at interview.